 The GDA Strategy (along with existing supply side capacity constraints e.g., parking availability, road capacity etc.) has the effect of limiting the growth in car demand on the road network into the future.
-Total trip demand will increase into the future in line with demographic growth (population and employment levels etc.).
+This is shown diagrammatically in Diagram 8.1.
+Total trip demand (indicated by the dashed line) will increase into the future in line with demographic growth (population and employment levels etc.).
 To limit the growth in car traffic and to ensure that this demand growth is catered for predominantly by sustainable modes, a number of measures will be required, that include improved sustainable infrastructure and priority measures delivered as part of the NDP/GDA Strategy.
 In addition to this, demand management measures will play a role in limiting the growth in transport demand, predominantly to sustainable modes only.
-The result will be only limited or no increases in overall demand for travel by private car.
+The result will be only limited or no increases overall in private car travel demand.
 The Proposed Scheme will play a key role in this as part of the wider package of GDA Strategy measures.

 In general, total trip demand (combining all transport modes) will increase into the future in line with population and employment growth.
 A greater share of the demand will be by sustainable modes (Public Transport (PT), Walking, Cycling).
-Private car demand may still grow in some areas but not linearly in line with demographics, as may have occurred in the past.
+Private car demand will still grow but not linearly in line with demographics.